Bridgend Male Choir - Welcome

 The majority of the concerts the Bridgend Male Choir performs are in aid of deserving charities.
 The total raised through these choir concerts since 1960 amounts to a figure in excess of a £1million pounds, helping those less fortunate than ourselves.
 If you would like to discuss arranging a choir concert with the Bridgend Male Choir for your charity, please contact us.
 If you would like guidance in staging & organising a concert, please follow this link

 .
 There is also a great willingness to take to the professional stage, none more so than the most enjoyable sequence of concerts with Wales' national treasure Katherine Jenkins during 2006 and Max Boyce in both 2008 and 2010.
 The Choir performed with soprano, Shan Cothi and tenor Dennis O'Neill in 2009.
 Operatic bass/ baritone, Sir Willard White has performed with the Choir during 2010 and a Choir Patron, the Bridgend born Journalist and BBC Broadcaster, Huw Edwards compered the Choir's Re-enactment of its Inaugural Concert at Pontycymmer in January 2011 and appeared at the same venue with the Choir in May 2012.
+This proud Welshman again supported the Choir & Tabernacle Chapel in December 2014.
+Earlier in the year, singer & entertainer, Mike Doyle shared the stage with the Bridgend choristers in a successful venture at Cowbridge in 2014.

 The choir is also available for a limited number of wedding bookings per year; please contact us